computer-lab/computerlab.io/lab-rules.md

   automatically when code is pushed to GitHub.
 - We will create documentation on GitHub for important things (like this), and expose it via GitHub pages if appropriate.
-- We will work towards using Test Driven Development in order to consistently meet time and quality requirements.
+- We will work towards using Test Driven Development in order to more consistently meet time and quality requirements.